fullstackleo777/parrot-os-fine-tuning/add-exfat-to-gparted.md

 ### 5. Try Formatting Using the Command Line

-If GParted still doesn’t offer the option, you can format the partition to exFAT using the command line:
+If GParted still doesn’t offer the option, you can format the partition to exFAT using the command line.

 #### 1. First, Identify the Partition You Want to Format by Running: